Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 In the temporal range checker there is a general theme of 'disturbed/interrupted behaviour' which explains a large number of the most common rejections.
 In the spatial set there is no such obvious, demonstrated, theme that covers any large group of taxa.

 ### 'Correct' vs 'Considered correct'
-On all examined metrics, 'Considered correct' data has performed better than 'Correct' data.
+On all examined metrics, `Considered correct` data has performed better than `Correct` data.
 Such a result mirrors all other checks performed on this dataset, though it is still impossible to say whether this subset of data *is* better, or whether this increase in quality metric is an artefact of increased recorder coverage.

 ### Does verification work
 Yes.
 Verifying data produces a higher quality result than the input.
-It is suspected that removing the records destined for 'Considered correct' would only enhance the impact shown by photo verification.
+It is suspected that removing the records destined for `Considered correct` would only enhance the impact shown by photo verification.
 The exact impact of verification cannot be determined without a before & after comparison however, which would require a separate project.

 ### Magnitude of rejection
 As a first attempt, magnitude of rejection's strength in finding incorrect records cannot be established until a human re-examines the suspect records.
 As a technique for finding potentially impactful new data in a high-uncertainty area, magnitude seems very promising.
 Given the importance of maintaining clean data, especially in scarcer taxa, ways to separate range expansion from misidentification or errors in data entry are always worth exploring.